apache/arrow-nanoarrow/dev/release/README.md

 dev/release/01-prepare.sh .
 0.6.0 0.7.0 0.8.0 0
 ```

+A currently not automated part of this workflow is updating the R NEWS.md
+from the changelog: any changelog items for the `r/...` component can
+be copied to the R NEWS.md file.
+This is not essential (i.e., it does not
+affect the ability to release the R package).

 This will update version numbers, the changelong, and create the git tag
 `apache-arrow-nanoarrow-0.7.0-rc0`.
 Check to make sure that the changelog
 and versions are what you expect them to be before pushing the tag (you